When retired Oregon detective Wendi Babst decided to look into her family tree, she discovered her biological father wasn’t the man who raised her.

 “My desire in making this film was to try to understand this phenomenon, because it wasn’t just Dr. Fortier who did this.
 Twenty-two doctors in the United States have been found to have used their own sperm,” she said.

-At the time, donor sperm needed to be fresh and so it was usually medical students or doctors, she said.
-And because it was before the HIV epidemic, it wasn't tested like it is now.
+At the time, donor sperm needed to be fresh and so donors were usually medical students or doctors, she said.
+And because it was before the HIV epidemic, samples weren't tested like they are now.

 “When I was looking at the film, it was very important to me to see: Was this the symptom of the time because it was such a widespread phenomenon or was this something darker,” Olson said.

 One doctor in the film likened donating sperm at the time to giving blood.
 Plus, Olson noted it wasn't something people would know about.